jnuho/mkdocs/docs/blog/posts/Appendix-CatVsNonCat.md

 - https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS

-When a web application tries to make a request to a server that’s on a different domain, protocol, or port, it encounters a CORS (Cross-Origin Resource Sharing) issue.
+When a web application tries to make a request to a server that's on a different domain, protocol, or port, it encounters a CORS (Cross-Origin Resource Sharing) issue.
 Add headers to backend server accordingly

 ```